GatingTree: Pathfinding Analysis of Group-Specific Effects in Cytometry Data: Introduction

 \subsubsection{Algorithm for Gating Tree Construction}

 The Turtle will start its journey at the origin, which becomes the Root Node.
 Next, the Turtle moves to all first-level child nodes, each of which represents one of all available markers, including both positive and negative states.
 The Turtle investigates the cell number, gating entropy, and enrichment score at each node.
-Then, the Turtle starts a recursive journey, in which the Turtle crawl to the next nodes that satisfy $\Delta E(g_{i+1}) > \epsilon \land \Delta I(Y \mid g_{i+1}) \geq 0 \land n_{i+1} > n_{threshold} $ (Algorithm~\ref{algo1}).
-Note that the Turtle always investigates the number of cells at the next node \( g_{i+1} \), \( n_{i+1} \) and do not proceed with nodes that does not contain the minimal number of cells.
+Then, the Turtle starts a recursive journey, in which the Turtle moves to the subsequent nodes that satisfy $\Delta E(g_{i+1}) \geq \epsilon \land \Delta I(Y \mid g_{i+1}) \geq 0 \land n_{i+1} > n_{threshold} $ (Algorithm~\ref{algo1}).
+Note that the Turtle always evaluates the number of cells at the next node \( g_{i+1} \), \( n_{i+1} \) and terminates its traversal along a given path if a node fails to meet the minimum cell number threshold.

 Specifically, if all available nodes exhibit lower enrichment scores than the current node, the latter is labeled as a 'Leaf' and also as 'Peak,' as this is crucial for understanding the geography of the data.